WaveELD/old/book/ch02_waves.md

 where **F** is a vector field, e.g., of the sort that would be generated by taking the gradient of a 3D scalar field.
 It is hopefully at least somewhat clear how taking the divergence of the gradient of our scalar field results in the expression for the Laplacian: each of the 3 separate derivatives in the gradient gets the second-order treatment by virtue of the derivatives in the divergence, and the result gets added up into a single overall number as shown in the divergence equation.

 The conceptual bottom line for the Laplacian is the same as before: it measures the overall curvature of the curvature (slope of the slope) of the local neighborhood around the central point, and this is the total restoring force that drives acceleration.
-The Laplacian symbol just allows us to write the overall equation in an even simpler form: \frac{\partial^2 \varphi}{\partial t^2} {{=}} c^2 \nabla^2 \varphi $}} We prefer the $\nabla^2$ version of the Laplacian because it conveys its essential second-order nature.
+The Laplacian symbol just allows us to write the overall equation in an even simpler form:

+$\frac{\partial^2 \varphi}{\partial t^2} {{=}} c^2 \nabla^2 \varphi$

+We prefer the $\nabla^2$ version of the Laplacian because it conveys its essential second-order nature.

 Embedded in all this math is an absolutely critical point that emerges only in this 3D version of the wave equation, compared to the 1D version: **the Laplacian adds up all the curvature around it into one single number, causing an inevitable blending of signals coming from different directions.** The net result of this is that *a wave packet that is initially localized will inevitably end up spreading out over space,* due to this mixing of curvature across different directions.
 As we discussed in the [Introduction](ch01_intro.md), this spreading of the wave packet represents a critical problem for the pure wave model, and we can see that it enters very directly and inexorably into even the most basic wave equation.
 All the subsequent wave equations we will develop share this core Laplacian spreading behavior, and thus inherit this important problem.